web

 The City does not clean or remove snow or ice from sidewalks in front of residential or commercial property.
 The City does not provide direct assistance to residents in need of snow shoveling assistance.

-After owners have had an appropriate amount of time to shovel, you can file a Snow or Ice on Sidewalk complaint.
+After owners have had an appropriate amount of time to shovel, you can file a complaint.
+Learn more about snow clearing rules and how to file a complaint on the Snow or Ice on Sidewalk page.

 Roadways